-For all public meetings, the City offers translation services by request.
+For all public meetings, the City offers translation and reasonable accommodation services by request.
 Information on how to request this service is available on the City's website and is included on meeting agendas.
 The City also has assisted living devices available to be checked out for public meetings to increase audio.